wyfo/apischema/docs/data_model.md

 - `typing.TypedDict`

-: Hanlded as an object type, but with a dictionary shape; fields metadata can be passed using `Annotated`
+: Handled as an object type, but with a dictionary shape; fields metadata can be passed using `Annotated`

 - `typing.Any`

 : Untouched by deserialization, serialized according to the object runtime class

+- `typing.LiteralString`

+: Handled as `str`

 #### Other standard library types